Historical Tuning: Rediscover the Classical Sound World

 What is equal temperament?
 It’s a tuning system where the octave is divided into 12 perfectly-equal half steps, or semitones.

-Another way of imagining it is as a pie.
-The pie represents one octave — which is divided into 12 equal slices.
-As a result, the only pure interval is the octave.
+One way to imagine it is as a pie.
+The pie represents one octave — which is then divided into 12 equal slices.
+As a result, only one interval — the octave — is acoustically pure.
 All the other intervals — 3rds, 5ths, 6ths, etc. — are slightly altered.
-This means that the interval relationships in every key are exactly the same.
-But, they are also all slightly wrong, making equal temperament a system of compromises.
+This means that the intervallic relationships in every key are exactly the same.
+But, they are also equally wrong.
 Our ears have been conditioned to accept these slight imperfections.

 Today, many musicians are taught that, historically, keyboards were tuned to play in one specific key and would have to be re-tuned to play in a different key.
-Then, someone came along and invented equal temperament, which would allow for keyboard music to flow freely from one key to another even within the same piece.
+Then, someone came along and invented equal temperament, which allowed keyboard music to flow freely from one key to another.
 To celebrate this new, superior tuning method, Bach wrote his famous sets of preludes and fugues in the 24 major and minor keys [The Well-Tempered Clavier] and everyone lived happily ever after.

 UNEQUAL TEMPERAMENT